SaiPrudviRajY/Splunk/README.md

 ## Usage
 The insights provided in this repository can be used by researchers, policy makers, and the general public to understand crime patterns in Boston and to aid in decision-making processes.

-## Contributing
-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your suggested changes.